To engage leading experts in science and technology to advise State policymakers -

 our State, our Nation, and our world towards a healthy economy, society, and environment.

-CCST is modeled after the National Academies - the official scholarly body serving the United States of America
+CCST is modeled after the National Academies of Sciences, Engineering, and Medicine - the official scholarly body serving the United States of America

 - to provide the State of California with a parallel network of institutional and individual advisors.
 Following this

 model, CCST operates in partnership with, as well as receives financial and mission support from, a network of public